View Jeanne Broadwater's Obituary on AugustaChronicle.com and share memories

 Evans, GA—Mrs. Jeanne Broadwater, entered into rest on Tuesday, March 3, 2020.

-Funeral services will be held at 11:30 AM on Friday, March 6, 2020 at First Baptist Church Augusta.
+Funeral services will be held at 11:30 AM on Friday, March 6, 2020 at the Storey Chapel of First Baptist Church Augusta.
 Burial will follow at Hillcrest Memorial Park.

 Mrs. Broadwater is survived by her daughters, Kathy Broadwater and friend, Joan Gore, Susan Jones and husband, Jimmy, Lynn Brown and husband, Larry, and Lisa Weathersby and husband, Tim.
 She is also survived by 7 grandchildren and 18 great grandchildren.
 Her husband, Toby Broadwater and a son, Paul David Broadwater preceded her in death.